The Others have an answer to the question in the title. But is anyone listening? Tamia is.

 “What good is a dead tree?” the Expert asked, not expecting an answer.
 His companion knew the question was purely rhetorical.
 And he marked the pine for removal.

 The two men thought they were alone.
 But they were wrong.
 And the Others who were present did their best to answer the Expert’s question.
 He wasn’t listening, though.
 Perhaps he never had.
 In any case, his companion was anxious to get going.
 Time is money, after all, and the Expert had more trees to condemn.

 Yet the dissenting voices of the Others continued to make their case, long after the Expert had gone.
-It’s too bad that no one stayed around to listen to them.
+It’s too bad that the expert and his companion failed to stay around to listen to them.
 Blue jays would have told him that they took shelter in the pine whenever an icy norther blew down from Canada.
 As so would the Nashville warbler who often found a meal among the dead and dying branches, too.
 Nor were they alone.
 The Others included red-breasted and white-breasted nuthatches, hairy and downy woodpeckers, rose-breasted and pine grosbeaks, black-capped chickadees, common redpolls, and yellow-bellied sapsuckers.
-Not to mention a chipmunk, and the red squirrel — the same red squirrel the Expert didn’t see.
+Not to mention a chipmunk, and the red squirrel—the same red squirrel the Expert didn’t see.

 What good is a dead tree?
 The Others know, even if the Expert does not.
 Their pine is a home to some and a source of food to many.
 It offers a refuge in storms and a vantage point in all weathers.
 And as it decays, it returns nutrients to the soil, nourishing the young pines that will shelter and feed generation upon generation of Others.

 Another dead pine, not far away from the Others’ tree, give turtles a place to sun themselves after the spring has freed them from their icy prison.
 They tunnel up from the black ooze into the light.